 - 3.2.
-The Bahamas detention ratio in the USA in 2023 was considerably improved (with a detention ratio of 0.63%), resulting in the 3-year rolling average for 2021-2023 reducing to 1.016%.
-Unfortunately this remains just outside the qualifying criteria of "less than 1.0%".
-Therefore, The Bahamas will not be eligible for Qualship 21 status at least up to June 2025. - 3.3.
-It should be noted that there is no longer automatic reenrolment of qualified ships for QUALSHIP 21.
-Owners must reapply for QUALSHIP21 when the current certificate expires.
-Applications for enrolment or reenrolment after 01 July 2023 by Bahamas flagged ships will not be accepted by USCG due to the loss of QUALSHIP 21 status. - 3.4.
-The Bahamas Maritime Authority (BMA) continues to actively monitor all PSC inspections and places great importance on maintaining a low rate of detentions in both the USA and elsewhere. - 3.5.
-Owners and Managers of Bahamas registered ships are therefore urged to ensure that any ships calling at ports in the USA are fully prepared for the possibility of a PSC inspection by the USCG. - 3.6.
+As of 30 June, The Bahamas has had nil detentions in the USA in 2025 (from approximately 300 inspections).
+Accordingly, provided that the improving performance is maintained, The Bahamas expects to regain Qualship 21 status for 2026-27. - 3.3.
+The BMA continues to actively monitor all PSC inspections and places great importance on maintaining a low rate of detentions in both the USA and elsewhere. - 3.4.
+Owners and Managers of Bahamas registered ships are therefore urged to ensure that any ships calling at ports in the USA are fully prepared for the possibility of a PSC inspection by the USCG. - 3.5.
 All lifesaving appliances, firefighting equipment and essential equipment should be tested before arrival, be in full working order and ready for immediate use and the crew adequately trained for and familiar with their duties.
-Please also refer to Marine Notice 93 Port State Control Inspections and Information Notice 14 Port State Control Recurring Deficiencies. - 3.7.
+Please also refer to Marine Notice 93 Port State Control Inspections and Information Notice 14 Port State Control Recurring Deficiencies. - 3.6.
 Since 01 October 2023, prior to arrival in a US port, the Master and Chief Engineer are required to complete, sign, and submit the PSC Checklist attached to IN014 (available to download as FORM060) to tech@bahamasmaritime.com.
-Failure to complete the PSC Checklist may lead to additional audits of the ship and/or Company. - 3.8.
+Failure to complete the PSC Checklist may lead to additional audits of the ship and/or Company. - 3.7.
 In the event of consecutive US port calls, FORM060 need only be submitted prior to the first US port, but an updated form must be submitted if the condition of the ship changes during these consecutive port calls or after the vessel calls a port outside the USA.
-Ships making regular US port calls may submit the form monthly. - 3.9.
-If the Company has any concerns about the material condition of the vessel, it may engage a Bahamas Approved Nautical Inspector to conduct a special inspection prior to visiting the USA.
+Ships making regular US port calls may submit the form monthly. - 3.8.
+If the Company has any concerns about the material condition of the vessel, it may engage a Bahamas Approved Nautical Inspector to conduct a special inspection prior to visiting the USA. - 3.9.
 The BMA may require the attendance of an inspector for any ship that has had a PSC detention in the previous 24 months, or any ship which is thought to be at high risk of detention.